Meeting-Doctors/ios-sdk-sample/README.md

-# Migration to 4.0 and 3.0.14+
+# Migration to 3.0.14+

-To migrate the SDK from versions 1.0.x, 2.0.x and prior 3.0.14 to new version 4.0 and 3.0.14+, you must change all the references form `MediQuo.Result` to `MediQuoResult`
+To migrate the SDK from versions 1.0.x, 2.0.x and prior 3.0.14 to new 3.0.14+, you must change all the references form `MediQuo.Result` to `MediQuoResult`

+# Migration to 4.0.0+

+To migrate the SDK from versions 3.2.0 to new version 4.0.0, you must change all the references form `MediQuo.Result` to `MediQuoResult`

 # Uploading app to AppStore